 Another self-regulation consideration is how to reconcile our own tendencies with the influence of the world we find ourselves in.
 I am going to refer to Dr. Little’s categorization of biogenic, sociogenic, and idiogenic factors to map the terrain of self-regulatory options.

 - Biogenic factors refer to one’s genetics and the associative personality traits, deeper levels of wiring and “doing what comes naturally.”

-- Sociogenic elements acknowledge social norms, societal conventions, and real or imagined expectations of others.
-In the case of the latter, a female coach might feel pressure to behave or communicate in a certain way that goes against her inbuilt tendencies.
+- Sociogenic factors acknowledge social norms, societal conventions, and real or imagined expectations of others.
+In the case of the latter, a female coach might feel pressure to behave or communicate in a more agreeable manner than that of her more disagreeable biogenic tendencies.
 How she chooses to reconcile this disparity will largely determine her actions and self-regulatory modulation.

-- Then there are idiogenic elements.
-These revolve around what’s truly important to you, your values, and your short-term and long-term goals.
+- Idiogenic factors revolve around what’s truly important to you, your values, and your short-term and long-term goals.
 Sometimes we can self-regulate so that we behave in a way that appears to defy what society expects and how we’d usually act, but doing so is the right course because it aligns with our ambition and sense of purpose.

 We cannot discount biogenics, sociogenics, or ideogenics, but neither should we consider ourselves to be prisoners of their influence.
 Self-regulation involves being aware of all three, and then choosing (and it almost always is a conscious choice) how best to behave given the context.

 Such adaptations require physical, cognitive, and emotional energy, so we do not have an infinite capacity to self-regulate in a way that goes against biogenics, sociogenics, and/or ideogenics all day, every day.